NH3Error/NH3Error.github.io/README.md

 </div>

+## Summary
-Summary: Graduated with a Bachelor of Science in Information Technology and is currently working as an IT Administrator at a financial institution.
+Graduated with a Bachelor of Science in Information Technology and is currently working as an IT Administrator at a financial institution.
 Actively transitioning into cybersecurity roles, with a focus on Blue Team operations.

+## Projects
 | Cybersecurity Portfolios                      | Associated Project         |
 |-----------------------------------------------|----------------------------|
 | SIEM Implementation and Log Analysis          | <a href="https://google.com">Detection Lab</a>|